 The current total number of employees is approximately 80 people.
 The proposed project will not impose a need for additional employees.
-Services for the digester and mechanical equipment shall be provided part-time by the digester operations team.
+Services for the digester and mechanical equipment, as well as the Bloom Server, shall be provided part-time by the digester operations team.
+To remain the same as proposed through approved CUP 3580.